Top 22 Global Wellbeing Ideas to Develop the Business

 Hygge is a Danish concept that centers around creating a cozy and comfortable atmosphere in home and life.
 It emphasizes the importance of relaxation, togetherness, and indulging in simple pleasures.

-How businesses can apply it: Companies promoting hygge as a concept offer relaxation spaces like meditation rooms or comfortable lounges where employees can take a break from work and recharge.
+The way businesses can use it: Companies with hygge in mind offer relaxation spaces to their employees (meditation rooms or comfortable lounges where workers can take a break and recharge).

 Lagom, Sweden